dealancer/validate/README.md

 ## Validation tags

-This package supports following tags:
+This package supports the following tags:

 * `is_empty`: works with strings, maps, and slices
 * `is_nil`: works with pointers